kopia/kopia/site/content/docs/Repositories/_index.md

 At a minimum, you will need to enter the path, host, username, and either password or path to key file.
 You may also need to include `--known-hosts`.
 There are also various other options (such as [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-sftp/) for more information.

 You will be asked to enter the repository password that you want.
 This password can be whatever you want, it does not need to be the same as your SFTP password.
-In fact, it shoud not be the same!
+In fact, it should not be the same!
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 #### Connecting to Repository